Develop shared vision and goals and a sense of everyone being on the “team”

 - Add up the number of phrases (n), divide by 3, and give everyone that many stickers to "vote" with (n/3).
 Explain it's not really a decision making vote, it's simply a way to quickly take the temperature of the group and see how much agreement there is.

-- Start with phrases that received a lot of votes, discuss, and check for agreement.
+- Start with phrases that received a lot of vote, discuss, and check for agreement.
 Do the same thing for phases that received no or few votes, and ask if those items can be crossed off.
 Work your way to the middle items, using the same process - circle it or cross it off.

 - If there are any issues where consensus can't be reached after everyone has had a chance to state their case, then the leader needs to make the final decision.